|

 of genre-collision and volatile energy in a cosmic dreamscape of impossibly

+fervent derangement."
 "Saxophonist Julie Joslyn and drummer Leo Ciesa enhance their instruments

 with various devices--which can collectively bootstrap a duo improvisation